plasma-mobile/docs/Flashing_SingleROM.md

 * Confirm pressing the power button

 TWRP will now install (this might take a while).

-Once installed, The TWRP screen will appear.
+Once installed, the TWRP main menu screen will appear.

 ## Download images